Treatment for migraines

 Aura (not always present)

-The aura stage of migraine manifests in a wide range of neurological signs.
+The aura stage of migraine manifests a wide range of neurological signs.
 This stage lasts 5 to 60 minutes and usually occurs before the headache.
 Migraine without aura does not include this step.

 In some people, changes in the area of the brain’s cortex cause changes in their eyesight, such as dark spots, colored spots, sparks or “stars,” and zigzag lines.
 Numbness or tingling, weakness, lightheadedness, or dizziness (the feeling that everything is spinning) may also occur.
 Speech and hearing can also be disturbed, and people with migraines have reported trouble with memory, feelings of fear and confusion, and, more rarely, partial paralysis or fainting.
 These neurological signs are known as migraine’s “aura.”
 Adults usually occur before the headache itself, but in children, they can occur at the same time as the headache.
-It is possible to have aura symptoms without a headache.
+It is possible to have auratic symptoms without a headache.

 These migraine symptoms stem from your nervous system and often involve your vision.
 They usually start gradually, over a 5- to 20-minute period, and last less than an hour.
-Migraine symptoms in the Aura phase include:
+Migraine symptoms in the aura phase include:

-- See black dots or wavy lines,
+• See black dots or wavy lines?

-- flashes of light
+• flashes of light

-- hallucinations
+• hallucinations

-- Have tunnel vision
+• Have tunnel vision

-- Have tingling or numbness on one side of your body
+• Have tingling or numbness on one side of your body

-- Not being able to speak clearly
+• Not being able to speak clearly

-- Have a heavy feeling in your arms and legs
+• Have a heavy feeling in your arms and legs

-- Have ringing in your ears
+• Have ringing in your ears

-- Notice changes in smell, taste, or touch
+• Notice changes in smell, taste, or touch

 The headache or main attack stage